RocketPy-Team/RocketPy/docs/development/testing.rst

 Testing Guidelines
 ==================

-This page describes the testing philosophy used throughout RocketPy's development with Pytest.
+This page describes the testing philosophy used throughout RocketPy's development with pytest.
 That includes the definition and some technical discussion regarding:

 * Testing philosophy and style